Wednesday, November 25:

 I began to panic in the bathroom, thinking of the Sunday encounter, counting on my fingers how many days it had been, wondering how long THOSE GUYS can live inside THERE.
 I needed to call my doctor’s office STAT!
 As I made my way back to my office, I grabbed a cup of coffee.
 I was sitting on hold, waiting to speak to my doctor, when one of the guys from the field stepped into my doorway.
 He was very cute, a bit younger than me, not someone I had ever seen or had a conversation with, but there he was in my doorway with an inquiring look.
 I turned the phone handset so that the earpiece remained on my ear but moved the mouthpiece down away from my mouth, and I asked, “What’s up?”
 He was trying to be cute: I mean, he definitely was cute; he smiled widely and said, “I heard about your…dilemma,” I was irritated, thinking, OH…REALLY?
 But outwardly smiled, indicating with a wave of my hand that he may continue… “I was wondering if you were taking sperm samples?”

 I am not for everyone; I have known this forever.
 I was definitely a bit much for him, this cute little man-boy.
 I don’t know how he envisioned his plan going down, but pretty sure it was not like this.
 He was REALLY cute, but I was so not ready for everyone (the guys) to know that I might have problems down there or that I was recently, as in, five days recently, single; I wanted none of this PLUS I was OVULATING!!!
-Shaken with the fear of God I just handed him; he gingerly put the cup down on my credenza next to the door and ran away, practically crying.
+Shaken with the fear of God I just handed him; he gingerly put the cup down on my credenza next to the door, broke his gaze from me as I stood there unblinking and unimpressed.
+He ran away, practically crying.
 I may… have broken him.
 Do not go toe-to-toe with a varsity smart-ass unprepared.

 My doctor came on the line in my ear as I stood in my office doorway.
-I picked up my Far Side comic strip coffee cup potential sperm collector, shut my door, and returned to my chair.
-I jumped without explanation right to it, “Yes, Hi.
+I picked up my Far Side comic strip coffee-cup-turned-potential-sperm-collector, shut my door, and returned to my chair.
+Without explanation I got right to it, “Yes, Hi.
 I was wondering how long sperm can live inside a woman?”
 He took a long breath and began what sounded like a med school lecture was to follow, “Oh, uhhhhh, typically the spermatozoa can live in there two or three days…tops.”
 I was so relieved and began to breathe easy.

-I sat in a medically informed state of panic now, which is different from just rando panic of unknown origin, with my back to my closed door.
-One hand to my mouth, the other still holding in mid-air for no reason other than I hadn’t put it down yet, my empty coffee cup which I literally JUST solicited sperm samples from that cute man-boy who ran away possibly ruined for life.
+I sat in a medically informed state of panic now, (which is different from just rando-panic of unknown origin), with my back to my closed door.
+One hand to my mouth, the other still holding in mid-air for no reason other than I hadn’t put it down yet, my empty coffee cup which I literally JUST solicited sperm samples from that cute little man-boy who ran away possibly ruined for life.
 Time briefly stood still in my office.
 This was Friday, five days after the romantic Sunday encounter, five WHOLE days after the devastating breakup.
 I felt something; it was a different sort of clock begin ticking with approximately 6700 hours on it now.